Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Choosing the right paste and wallpaper

 To hang wallpaper in the bathroom, you will definitely need a special moisture-resistant adhesive.
-This provides better adhesion in damp environments so that the wallpaper does not come straight off again.
-You can also choose the right wallpaper for you from the range of moisture-resistant wallpapers available: vinyl, non-woven, or fiberglass.
+This adhesive provides better adhesion in damp environments, ensuring that the wallpaper doesn’t peel off right away.
+You should also choose the type of wallpaper that best suits your needs from the available moisture-resistant options: vinyl, non-woven, or fiberglass.

-Floral wallpaper behind Countertop sink by Duravit Vitrium Color
+Floral wallpaper behind the Duravit Vitrium Color countertop sink

 Step 5